privacyguides/privacyguides.org/docs/router.en.md

     [:octicons-heart-16:](https://opnsense.org/donate/){ .card-link title=Contribute }

 OPNsense was originally developed as a fork of [pfSense](https://en.wikipedia.org/wiki/PfSense), and both projects are noted for being free and reliable firewall distributions which offer features often only found in expensive commercial firewalls.
 Launched in 2015, the developers of OPNsense [cited](https://docs.opnsense.org/history/thefork.html) a number of security and code-quality issues with pfSense which they felt necessitated a fork of the project, as well as concerns about Netgate's majority acquisition of pfSense and the future direction of the pfSense project.

+## Criteria

+**Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
+We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.

+!!! example "This section is new"

+    We are working on establishing defined criteria for every section of our site, and this may be subject to change.
+If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
+There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

+- Must be open source.
+- Must receive regular updates.
+- Must support a wide variety of hardware.